Cubs vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- The Cubs have been an underdog just two times in their last 10 contests and lost both matchups.
+- In three games as the underdog over the last 10 contests, the Cubs were upset in every contest.

-- When it comes to the over/under, the Cubs and their opponents are 4-5-1 in their previous 10 games.
+- When it comes to the total, the Cubs and their foes are 4-5-1 in their last 10 contests.

-- The past 10 Cubs matchups have not had a runline set by oddsmakers.

 Cubs Betting Records & Stats

-- The Cubs have been victorious in 14, or 37.8%, of the 37 contests they have been chosen as underdogs in this season.
+- The Cubs have been underdogs in 38 games this season and have come away with the win 14 times (36.8%) in those contests.

-- Chicago has entered 27 games this season as the underdog by +105 or more and is 11-16 in those contests.
+- Chicago is 12-21 this season when entering a game as the underdog by -105 or more on the moneyline.

-- Sportsbooks have implied with the moneyline set for this matchup that the Cubs have a 48.8% chance of pulling out a win.
+- The Cubs have an implied victory probability of 51.2% according to the moneyline set by oddsmakers for this matchup.

-- Games involving Chicago have gone over the total set by bookmakers in 37 of 77 chances this season.
+- Chicago's games have gone over the total in 38 of its 78 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!